TechdudeGames/gStart/README.md

 In order to actually use an email account to allow MailWatcher to do it's job, you need a credentials file for that account.
 To do this, go to https://developers.google.com/gmail/api/quickstart/python and press Enable Google API.
 Name the project whatever you want and agree to the Terms of Service.
 It will then give you a credentials.json.
 Place the credentails.json in the same directory as MailWatcher.py and you are good to go.

 ### Requirments
-Just run pip3 install --upgrade google-api-python-client oauth2client pygubu and it will install everyting you will need.
+Running `pip3 install --upgrade google-api-python-client oauth2client pygubu` will install the vast majority of what you need.
+If you are running on Linux you will also need to make sure that Python-Tk is available.<br></br>
+I am not too sure whether or not this will work in Windows, as the paths in Windows use a \ instead of a /.
+However, I think given the way I have been accessing the files with os it theoretically could work.

 ### Gettng started